eric-s-raymond/aicodeguide/README.md

 - Create a PRD first.
 Check the session above about it, it makes a world of difference.
 - Break you project into tasks and subtasks.
-- Try different models for different goals
+- Try different models for different goals.
-- Try different models to confirm
+- Try different models to confirm and validate output of other models.
-- LLMs are "yes machines", so be critic
+- LLMs are "yes machines", so be critic.

 Here is a method/procedure/strategy/workflow that generally works well:

-**Step 1.
-Use `ChatGPT 4.5`, `4o` or `o3` with the following prompt:**
+Step 1.
+Use `ChatGPT 4.5`, `4o` or `o3` with the following prompt:

 ```
 You're a senior software engineer.
 We're going to build the PRD of a project